kt3k/layout1/README.md

 # layout1 - v0.1.0

-> Gulp transform which `wraps` the files of the stream in the given layout template(s).
+> Gulp transform which `wraps` the files in the stream with the given layout template(s).

 # Features